moeen-basra/ree-validate/README.md

 ```
 import React, { Component, ReeValidate } from 'react'
+import classnames from 'classnames'

 ```

-In case if you don't have entry script, or don't wanna bind it with React, you can simply import and use using following command
+In case if you don't have an entry script, or don't wanna bind it with React, you can simply import and use the package with following command

 ```
-import ReeValidate from 'reevalidate'
+import ReeValidate from 'ree-validate'
 ```

 Now create a new instance and bind errors bag with state.